 Students must also (1) be eligible to attend an Illinois public elementary or high school the semester prior to receiving a scholarship or be starting school in Illinois for the first time and (2) reside in the state.

 Illinois’s tax-credit scholarship program is a positive step for families wanting educational choice in the state.
 The program allows students to be eligible without first requiring them to attend a public school, which grants access to more families than states that have such a requirement.
 Moreover, the scholarships offer high funding amounts for low-income families, gifted students, English language learners and students with special needs.
 However, there is room for improvement.
 The $75 million credit cap, while seemingly large, is a small fraction of what Illinois spends on K–12 education.
-The state testing mandate may deter private schools from participating in the program and provide a strong incentive to narrow the curriculum and “teach to the test”; a nationally norm-referenced test would allow scholarship students’ parents to compare their performance with students nationally without imposing the unintended consequences that stem from imposing a single state test.
+The state testing mandate may deter private schools from participating in the program and provide participating schools with a strong incentive to narrow the curriculum and “teach to the test.”
+A nationally norm-referenced test would allow scholarship students’ parents to compare their performance with students nationally without imposing the unintended consequences that stem from imposing a single state test.
 It is also unclear whether the 75 percent credit value will provide enough of an incentive for individuals and businesses to donate the maximum amount to scholarship-granting organizations so as many students as possible have access to scholarships.
 Additionally, disbursing credits in a manner that is “geographically proportionate to enrollment in recognized non-public schools in Illinois” does not incentivize the opening of private schools in small town and rural areas that do not already have a significant number of private school students.
 Finally, the program’s sunset provision should be eliminated so students will have access to educational choice beyond the 2022–23 school year.

 No legal challenges have been filed against this program.